 “Go and learn what this means: ‘I desire mercy, not sacrifice.'”

 Christians in my country are downright obsessed with sex—with controlling who does it and with whom, and when, and how they do it.
-No personal detail seems off limits for this preoccupation of theirs, and virtually every censorious rule they champion somehow traces back to the regulation of this one activity, including their highly restrictive language codes.
+No personal detail seems off limits for this preoccupation of theirs, and virtually every censorious rule they champion somehow traces back to the regulation of this one single activity, including their highly restrictive language codes.

 One would think that being indwelled by the Spirit of Jesus would make people more like him, and yet the church’s value system seems to have inverted what mattered most to him.
 That is relevant information for the question I’m exploring today.